MissBidule/MissBidule/README.md

 These are some informations about me :

-- 💻 I'm currently working on a Unity(to be confirmed) school project
+- 💻 I'm currently working on a Unity school project
 - 👩🏽‍💻 I've learned C++, Java, PHP, HTML/CSS, SQL, Assembly, FORTRAN, OpenGL, ThreeJs... and more
 - 💭 I want to become a Video Game developper
 - ❤️ I love the C++ language, video games, art, originality and creating stuff